minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 ### Deduplication

 Because we are performing a 2-way exchange of keys between the gateway and our back-end, we must pay attention to not create duplicate notifications (for example because keys we have contributed to the gateway are re-downloaded when we download from the gateway).
 This can also be a problem if a key has 2 countries of interest and ends up both in the domestic and the foreign set.
 We want to avoid duplicate notifications, so the Dutch server should publish each key only once for its users.
-In order to do so, we need to take into account how a country distribute its keys.
+In order to do so, we need to take into account how a country distributes its keys.

 ** 'One World pattern' **

-This pattern means that a country does not track which countries a user has visited, all users are the same, whether they traveled or not.
+This pattern means that a country does not track which countries a user has visited.
+All users are the same, whether they traveled or not.
 All keys from all infected persons are always marked relevant to all participating countries.
 Keys that have this pattern should be stored in our domestic set, as they are relevant for people who travel and people who do not travel.
-They should NOT be placed inside the keysets that we generate per country.
-(Caveat: domestic files will grow if countries implement this 'one world' pattern, so it should be not encouraged).

 ** 'Traveler pattern' **

 This pattern means that a country does distinguish between travelers, but not to which country they traveled.
-In this case, traveler's keys have all participating countries as 'country of interest', non traveler's kes only have the home country as country of interest.
-In this case we act the same as with the one world pattern: the key will be stored in the domestic file if CoI has multiple values, and in the per-country file if it has a single value.
+In this case, traveler's keys have all participating countries as 'country of interest', non traveler's keys only have the home country as country of interest.
+In this case we act the same as with the one world pattern.

 ** 'Country of Interest pattern' **

 A country implementing the desired 'country of interest' will specifically mark keys for all countries that are relevant.
-In this case, we can optimize how we distribute the keys: keys that include NL as one of the country of interest values will be placed in the domestic file.
-Keys that include other countries will be placed in those country files.
+In this case, we could optimize how we distribute the keys if we were to allow the user to specify their countries of interest.
+However, since we do not do this, again we include all keys in our domestic key set.

-## Impact Analysis

-Currently the number of positive test numbers in Europe is low.
-This allows us to implement international interoperability in two distinct phases: initially publishing all keys to all users and later on publishing keys from other origins seperately so that they can be downloaded on-demand.

-Here follows a high level overview of the implementation.

-### Phase One

-In the first phase we will implment the upload and download of keys to the Federation Gateway.
-These keys will be distributed inline with our own keys.
-There will be no changes made to the apps.

-The focus in this phase is on getting the communication pipeline up and running in a stable manner whilst minimizing changes to existing code.

-- The following changes will be made to the backend:
-  * The database will be expanded with **origin** and **countries of interest** fields to the TEK.
-  * The backend services will be expanded to accept the countries of interest per day from the GGD authorization flow<sup>[1](#ggd-auth-flow-footnote)</sup>.
-  * The EksEngine will be modified to support the new stuffing requirements described under [Key Stuffing](#Key-Stuffing).
-  * GGD Portal will be modified to allow the GGDs to specify a list of countries of interest per **lab confirmation**.
-The GGDs will *not* provide this information on day-level.

-- Interop server will be implemented, supporting:
-  * Upload of our keys (i.e. origin of NL) to the Federation platform.
-  * Filtering of keys before upload (**egress** filter)
-    - Risk Transmission level filter will be implemented by a configurable whitelist of levels which may be shared.
-[2](#rtl-filter-footnote)</sup>.
-    - Countres-of-interest filter will be implemented by a configurable switch, if TRUE the data will be shared, if false it won't be.
-  * Download of keys from the Federation platform on a regular but configurable schedule.
-  * Our validation rules will be applied to keys incoming from interop.
-  * Filtering of keys downloaded (**ingress** filter).
-    - Risk Transmission levels will be normalized by an N > M mapping, per source country with a default provided.
-    - Risk Transmission level filter implemented by a configurable whitelist of accepted levels.[2](#rtl-filter-footnote)</sup>.
-    - Country-of-origin filter implemented by a configurable whitelist of accepted countries.
-  * Insertion of keys from origins other than NL into our Exposure Key Sets.

-- No changes will be made to either app.

-The implementation will be described in detail in the folder /docs/technical-designs/interop.md in the backend repository.

-<a name="ggd-auth-flow-footnote">1</a>: Note a caveat: GGD authorization and Keys arrive in the back end asynchronously via 2 different channels - this should be taken into account when applying the ROI to keys - the ROI might arrive before the actual keys arrive.

-<a name="rtl-filter-footnote">2</a>: Filters are always applied to our Risk Transmission Level.

-### Phase two

-In the second phase we will add support for on-demand downloading of keys from origins other than NL.

-The focus of phase two will be on publishing keys from each origin to their own dedicated streams and updating the apps so that users can download keys from other origins on-demand.

-- The following changes will be made to the backend:
-  * EksEngine will be updated to generate multiple Exposure Key Sets (EKS), one per origin, such that each EKS contains keys from a single origin.
-  * A new InteropManifestEngine will be built.
-This engine is similar to ManifestEngine, only it will implement the new InteropManifest specified under [API Design](#API-Design).
-It will generate one manifest per origin for all origins except NL.
-  * ManifestEngine will be updated so that it only operates on keys with the origin of NL.
-  * ContentApi will be expanded to support the new APIs specified under [API Design](#API-Design).

-The backend implementation will be described in detail in the folder /docs/technical-designs/interop.md in the backend repository.

-- The following changes will be made to both the iOS and Android apps:
-  * A new UI will be added to allow the user to decide which countries to scan.
-  * The new APIs specified under [API Design](#API-Design) will be supported.

-[TODO: where will be screens be designed and technical design added for the he frontend implementation?].

 # API Design